mathieudario/SwMF-LARD-YOLO-ICPR26/README.md

 <div style="text-align: center; width:80%">

-*FIGURE: Prediction of a YOLOv5 model on an image from the LARDv1 dataset (test split)*
+*Prediction of a YOLOv5 model on an image from the LARDv1 dataset (test split)*
 </div>

 </div>